acse-cw1722/install_firedrake_adapt/README.md

 To be more specific, add below statement in `/etc/hosts` (if not editable, use sudo vim /etc/hosts to force writting)

+(use `hostname` command to find LOCALHOSTNAME and the LOCALHOSTNAME below)

 ```
 127.0.0.1       LOCALHOSTNAME.local
 127.0.0.1       LOCALHOSTNAME